Davis24/Breast-Cancer-Classification---SE489/README.md

 │
 ├── docs               <- Default location for supporting documation documents.
 │
+├── experiments        <- Where modeling experiments will take place
+|   └── wandb          <- Where wandb experimentation scripts are housed.
+|
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),